 - Does Durango have an airport?

 Yes!
 Durango is easily and conveniently accessible by air.
-The Durango-La Plata County Airport (Airport Code: DRO) is currently serviced by Frontier Airlines, United Airlines and US Air.
+The Durango-La Plata County Airport (Airport Code: DRO) is currently serviced by United and American Airlines.
+United provides provides direct flights from Denver year round with seasonal summer through fall flights from Houston (IAH) and Chicago (ORD).
+American Airlines provides direct flights from Dallas and Phoenix year round and seasonal (summer) flights from Chicago (ORD) and Los Angeles (LAX).

 - What is the closest International Airport?